 We have designed our annual cash bonuses to reward our Executive Officers for their individual performance and contributions to our corporate goals for each year, as approved in advance by our Compensation and Organization Development Committee and Board of Directors.
 The corporate goals are allocated between specific product and financial performance targets.
-Achievement of our corporate goals
+Achievement of our corporate goals was, in 2023, the primary factor considered by our Compensation and Organization Development Committee in determining the annual bonuses for our Executive Officers.
+However, the Compensation and Organization Development Committee retains discretion to adjust any individual bonus based on assessment of such individual's performance.
+Our performance-based bonus plan emphasizes the contributions of each of our Executive Officers to the achievement of our corporate goals.

 At the beginning of each calendar year, the Compensation and Organization Development Committee establishes annual corporate performance goals and target bonuses.
-In 2022, the Compensation and Organization Development Committee established target bonuses for each of our Named Executive Officers including 60% of base salary for Mr. Marucci, 45% of base salary for Dr. Keler, and 40% of base salary for Dr. Heath-Chiozzi, Mr. Martin and Dr. Young.
+In 2023, the Compensation and Organization Development Committee established target bonuses for each of our Named Executive Officers including 60% of base salary for Mr. Marucci, 45% of base salary for Dr. Keler, and 40% of base salary for Dr. Heath-Chiozzi, Mr. Martin and Dr. Young.
 Corporate goals are proposed by management, reviewed and approved by the Compensation and Organization Development Committee and also approved by the Board of Directors on an annual basis.
 The Compensation and Organization Development Committee considers and assigns a relative weight to appropriately focus efforts on corporate goals that are intended to enhance shareholder value.

-The Compensation and Organization Development Committee reviewed the 2022 corporate goals at meetings held in April, June and September 2022 to gauge our levels of achievement and to assess whether the corporate goals approved earlier in the year remained relevant and complete.
-In November 2022 and January 2023, prior to approving 2022 incentive bonuses, the Compensation and Organization Development Committee evaluated our 2022 performance by assessing if, and the extent to which, we achieved or failed to achieve the corporate goals approved by the Board of Directors for 2022.
-The Compensation and Organization Development Committee considered the 2022 performance and determined that based on the success the Company had in accomplishing the significant milestones detailed above we met 100% of our 2022 corporate goals for pipeline development and business and financial operations.
-Our corporate goals for 2022 and the level at which the Compensation and Organization Development Committee determined they were achieved are as follows:
+The Compensation and Organization Development Committee reviewed the 2023 corporate goals at meetings held in April, June and September 2023 to gauge our levels of achievement and to assess whether the corporate goals approved earlier in the year remained relevant and complete.
+In November 2023 and January 2024, prior to approving 2023 incentive bonuses, the Compensation and Organization Development Committee evaluated our 2023 performance by assessing if, and the extent to which, we achieved or failed to achieve the corporate goals approved by the Board of Directors for 2023.
+The Compensation and Organization Development Committee considered the 2023 performance and determined that based on the success the Company had in accomplishing the significant milestones detailed above we met 120% of our 2023 corporate goals for pipeline development and business and financial operations.
+Our corporate goals for 2023 and the level at which the Compensation and Organization Development Committee determined they were achieved are as follows: